Parcticipant Responsibilities and Guidelines

 reports that may be helpful in preparation.
 The site can be accessed through

-the splash page on the Web site.
+the bottom navigation bar on the Website.
 Login: tea, Password: tea.

 - Communicate with your TEA partner (after TEA orientation) if you have

 - Contact your Principal Investigator (PI) by e-mail or letter and let

 them know who you are and that you will be working with them.
 Provide a little

 background - what you teach, your interests, why you want to work with them,

 etc. Send your TEA application materials.
 Send a picture.

 - Request a copy of the proposal content for the research that is to be